etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/How_to_add_Columns_to_a_Table.md

 for which such exists ( _validto_ , _Salary Category_ ) assign the existing
 elements manually to those two columns.

-For this the following changes are needed in the same open window *Tables and Columns* still open from the last step and in the *Columns* tab of the _ht_salary_ table.
+For this, the following changes are needed in the same open window *Tables and Columns* still open from the last step and in the *Columns* tab of the _ht_salary_ table.